AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex3.md

 (15 rows)
 ```

-### What is the loyalty profile of these customers?
+### What is the loyalty profile of these customers

 In this query we join loyalty data that we have onboarded in Adobe Experience Platform.
 This allows to enrich the churn analysis with loyalty data.